 On average, about 60% of our students attend college in the state of Mississippi.
 We believe in the quality of our state schools and encourage our students to give those schools the attention that they deserve.
 However, we have students who attend colleges and universities all over the world including schools like Harvard, Yale, MIT, Stanford and the United States Military academies.
 In our more-than-quarter-century of existence MSMS students have made their presence known in the world of academia.
 These institutions know where they can go to find the highest quality young minds in Mississippi, and that place is MSMS.

 WHO CAN ATTEND MSMS?

 Any Mississippi resident who is a current high school sophomore can apply to MSMS.
 We accept applications from students who attend public schools, private schools or are homeschooled.
 We are looking for applicants who show a history of outstanding academic achievement (that means good grades), a passionate curiosity about the world around them, and the will to work for what they want to achieve.
-For more information about application criteria click on Preparing for MSMS under the "About" tab.
-The application for the Class of 2019 will be available in August 2016.
+For more information about application criteria click on How to Apply under the Admissions tab.
+The application for the Class of 2022 will be available in August 2019.